 FAQ

-The frequently asked questions below are the asked most often during our snow removal operations.
+The frequently asked questions below cover the most common questions.

 The City’s snow plan is designed to gradually clear all streets.
 As one can easily imagine, not all streets can be tackled at the same time due to the limited number of snow removal equipment available to us.
 In practice, priorities must be set to clear the streets efficiently and allow smooth traffic flow.